iamdoron/schemePlayground/readme.md

     ./play.sh

-It will load you scheme code to the interactive scheme
+It will load your scheme code to the interactive scheme

 ## Install Scheme
 If you're on OSX